 Your course description should include relevant information that would assist those reviewing your course in having a better understanding and clarity about how the course meets the A-G subject requirements.

 What we look for in an A-G course description

 - Course Overview: Describe the overarching content and goals of the course.

 - Unit summaries and assignments: Include one summary and one sample assignment for every unit in the course.
 Use these sections to show how the unit content and assignments meet A-G subject requirements.

 - Unit labs for science D courses: For each unit, describe a teacher-supervised, laboratory activity that involves inquiry, observation, analysis and write-up.

 When you see Unit Summary, think of how you would answer, “What are your students learning in this unit?”

-Our UC High School Articulation analysts expect to see 3-5 sentences that succinctly describe the critical thinking, depth, and progression of the content covered in the unit.
+Our UC High School Articulation analysts expect to see 3-5 sentences that succinctly describe the critical thinking, depth, and progression of skills and content covered in the unit.

 When you see Unit Assignment, think of how you would answer, “How do your students demonstrate learning in this assignment?”